-- 1 hearings on which Chairman Simons modeled this -- - 2 sorry, Chairman Pitofsky initiated -- modeled this - 3 initiative.
-Twenty-four years ago, Chairman Pitofsky - 4 anticipated the major role that globalization and - 5 technological change would play in shaping the FTC's - 6 priorities and enforcement agenda. - 7 This hearing, dedicated to the international - 8 aspects of the Commission's missions, reflects the - 9 important role that the international dimension of the - 10 FTC's competition, consumer protection, and data - 11 privacy work are to accomplishing our goals.
-It - 12 wasn't too long ago that I might be asked why the FTC - 13 even has an office dedicated to international affairs. - 14 Well, I don't get asked those guestions - 15 anymore as our stakeholders can see how intertwined - 16 the FTC's activities are with global developments. - 17 They see how the FTC cooperates deeply with - 18 international counterparts on cross-border merger and - 19 conduct investigations to ensure consistent outcomes. - 20 They see how we use our authority under the U.S. SAFE - 21 WEB Act to work with consumer agencies, regulators, - 22 and criminal authorities to shut down foreign-based - 23 frauds and return money to victims.
-They see how we - 24 engage in multilateral organizations to promote fair - 25 investigations and sound enforcement.
+Welcome to our audience here at the FTC, out in webstream-land and to those who are watching the recording or reading the transcript of the proceedings.
+This session is a fitting heir to the hearings on which Chairman Simons modeled this -sorry, Chairman Pitofsky initiated -- modeled this initiative.
+Twenty-four years ago, Chairman Pitofsky anticipated the major role that globalization and technological change would play in shaping the FTC's priorities and enforcement agenda.

+7 This hearing, dedicated to the international 8 aspects of the Commission's missions, reflects the 9 important role that the international dimension of the 10 FTC's competition, consumer protection, and data 11 privacy work are to accomplishing our goals.
+It 12 wasn't too long ago that I might be asked why the FTC 13 even has an office dedicated to international affairs.

+14 Well, I don't get asked those guestions 15 anymore as our stakeholders can see how intertwined 16 the FTC's activities are with global developments.
+17 They see how the FTC cooperates deeply with international counterparts on cross-border merger and 18 conduct investigations to ensure consistent outcomes.
+19 They see how we use our authority under the U.S. SAFE 20 WEB Act to work with consumer agencies, regulators, 21 22 and criminal authorities to shut down foreign-based 23 frauds and return money to victims.
+They see how we 24 engage in multilateral organizations to promote fair investigations and sound enforcement.
+25

-- 1 We already have had significant - 2 international input into several of our hearings.
-So - 3 what are we seeking to accomplish over these two days? - 4 Well, we have in mind several objectives, one of which - 5 is simply to reflect the Commission's keen interest in - 6 hearing from our colleagues around the world, but let - 7 me focus on two important goals. - 8 One is to obtain focused international input - 9 on the main topics of these hearings.
-This hearing - 10 session is an opportunity for us to learn from - 11 countries and different regions, from different legal, - 12 economic, and political systems and stages of - development on many of the digital economy and other - 14 issues that are the overall focus of these hearings. - 15 Second, it's an opportunity for the FTC to - 16 hear from the international community on how the - 17 Commission is doing its job, where it is succeeding, - 18 how it can be improved, and how we can best position - 19 the agency to anticipate and deal with future - 20 developments.
+We already have had significant international input into several of our hearings.
+So what are we seeking to accomplish over these two days?
+Well, we have in mind several objectives, one of which is simply to reflect the Commission's keen interest in hearing from our colleagues around the world, but let me focus on two important goals.

+8 One is to obtain focused international input 9 on the main topics of these hearings.
+This hearing 10 session is an opportunity for us to learn from 11 countries and different regions, from different legal, 12 economic, and political systems and stages of 13 development on many of the digital economy and other 14 issues that are the overall focus of these hearings.

+15 Second, it's an opportunity for the FTC to hear from the international community on how the 16 17 Commission is doing its job, where it is succeeding, how it can be improved, and how we can best position 18 the agency to anticipate and deal with future 19 developments.
 Do we have the right tools?
-Are we - 21 focused on the right issues?
-Are we advocating our - 22 views effectively?
-Are our current structure and - 23 priorities well suited to deal with the issues that - 24 are likely to confront us? - In this sense, we are following in the
+Are we 20 21 focused on the right issues?
+Are we advocating our 22 views effectively?
+Are our current structure and priorities well suited to deal with the issues that 23 are likely to confront us?
+24